Strolen\s Citadel content.

 Firstly the enchantment only seems to work on low denomination coins that are still legal tender somewhere in the known world.
 Why this should be so is not clear since the basic spell has no such limitations on it at all.

-Also the enchanted coin can be used by neither the wizards who enchanted it nor anybody who knows he did so, although any person who is unaware of the fact can benefit.
+Also the enchanted coin can be used by neither the wizard who enchanted it nor anybody who knows he did so, although any person who is unaware of the fact can benefit.
 This is generally thought to be a consequence of the limitations on its use (see above).

 Where do they come from?

-The obvious question is who would make an item what they can neither benefit from nor sell to on for a profit (any buyer would not have found the coin by chance and therefore could not benefit from it)?
+The obvious question is who would make an item what they can neither benefit from nor sell on for a profit (any buyer would not have found the coin by chance and therefore could not benefit from it)?

 Some say that the pennies are blessed by the fairy folk where others, of a more religious ilk, claim they are gifts from the goddess of luck.